Matt Lauer’s Accuser Is Shopping A Tell-All Book

-Matt Lauer might think he’s put the accusations behind him, but he would be wrong, because his accuser is shopping a tell-all book about their relationship which she calls an affair rather than a fling.
+Matt Lauer might think he’s put the accusations behind him, but he would be wrong because his accuser is shopping a tell-all book about their relationship which she calls an affair rather than a fling.

-PageSix says that the woman who blew the whistle on Lauer to NBC boss Andy Lack was previously, Today co-host Meredith Viera’s assistant, but now she is shopping her story to several publishing houses.
+PageSix says that the woman who blew the whistle on Lauer to NBC boss Andy Lack was previously Today co-host Meredith Viera’s assistant, but now she is shopping her story to several publishing houses.

-Matt Lauer was fired after the woman complained that Lauer first had intimate relations with her while on the job at the Winter Olympics in Sochi, and launched into a long term affair.
-A source says that what started in Sochi bloomed into a full-fledged affair afterward, and ended with the woman being promoted to Today producer.
+Matt Lauer was fired after the woman complained that Lauer first had intimate relations with her while on the job at the Winter Olympics in Sochi, which then launched into a long-term affair.
+A source says that what started in Sochi bloomed into a full-fledged affair afterward and ended with the woman being promoted to Today producer.

 “This was not a fling; it was an affair.
 She went and complained and Matt was fired.
 He admitted it when Andy confronted him.”